 Will Jesuit notify families if someone in the community has a positive COVID-19 diagnosis?
 (This question and response still apply when Jesuit permits all students on-campus)

-Jesuit will notify families if their son has had significant exposure with someone who has received a positive COVID-19 diagnosis.
+Jesuit will notify families if their son has had significant exposure with someone who has received a positive COVID-19 diagnosis or if their son shares a class or extracurricular activity with the student with a positive COVID-19 diagnosis.
 In all communication, Jesuit commits to safeguarding confidential personal and health information.

 What happens if my son is ill infected with COVID-19?
 What is required of him in order to respect the community efforts of health?
 (This question and response still apply when Jesuit permits all students on-campus)

 Below is the chart that families should consult daily before sending their son to school.
 As noted in other areas, we all have a role in trying to keep the community safe and healthy.
 Students do have access to their classes online (via MicrosoftTeams) and will not miss any forward progress if they are able to engage virtually (e.g., asymptomatic or feeling well enough to engage).
 Any student who does not attend and is too ill to engage will be supported by counselors and their teachers when they are ready to return.

 Please see the Return to Campus Protocols below